 So… what really matters?

 But not your current class.
 Wait at least a year.
-This time is important because it will act as a filter.
-It will ruthlessly prune their memory down to the important few things.
+Time will act as a filter.
+Summer break will ruthlessly prune their memory down to the important few things.

-So, after at least a year, ask some of your former students one question:
+Then, after a year, ask some of your former students one question:

 “What do you remember most about our class?”